jon-harper/jon-harper.github.io/docs/abs/about.md

     - PEI (Ultem, polyetherimide)
     - PMMA (Acrlic, poly(methyl methacrylate))

-This list is an incomplete sample.
-Some materials, like PC and PP, qualify as engineering or high-end depending on the formulation used.
+This list is for the purposes of discussion only; it is not a standard.
+Some materials, like PC, qualify as engineering or high-end depending on the formulation used.

 ### Entry-Level Plastics